Zielzor/hangman-text-game/README.md

 # hangman-text-game
-Simple game of hangman hacked together for fun.
+Simple game of Hangman hacked together for fun.